Last updated November 2025

-🚔 Criminal Traffic Offenses in Fort Lauderdale and South Florida
+🚨Why Criminal Traffic Charges Matter in South Florida

-If you’re facing a criminal traffic charge in Fort Lauderdale, Broward County, or anywhere in South Florida, the consequences are serious—and the time to act is now.
+If you’re facing charges in Fort Lauderdale, Broward County, Miami-Dade, Palm Beach County, or anywhere in South Florida, the consequences are serious — and the time to act is now.

-➡️ Even a first-time conviction can affect your insurance, employment, and mobility.
+➡️ Even a first-time conviction can affect employment, mobility, commercial driver’s licenses (CDL), and immigration status.

 🚗 Common Criminal Traffic Charges We Defend